 Good morning.
 It’s a glorious, sunny winter day here in Arizona.
 But it’s dry.
 Always dry.
 As much as I dislike the humidity of the East Coast, the dry cold (and heat) is a challenge for me as well.
 So here I sit, writing and drinking my huge breakfast smoothie with lots of fruits, veggies, & coconut water.

 Over the past 8 months, I have learned more about hydration than all the rest of my years combined.
-During college, I read Dr. F. Batmanghelidj’s Your Body’s Many Cries for Water (watercure.com), and it made an impression, with information of how chronic dehydration can result in disease, eye problems, chronic pain, asthma, allergies, etc., etc. However, since I hadn’t heard anything in the media or read other books supporting this idea, I thought, ok, interesting, but hydration couldn’t possibly be that critical.
+During college, I read Dr. F. Batmanghelidj’s Your Body’s Many Cries for Water (watercure.com), and it made an impression, with information of how chronic dehydration can result in high cholesterol, high blood pressure, chronic pain, asthma, allergies, etc., etc. However, since I hadn’t heard anything in the media or read other books supporting this idea, I thought, ok, interesting, but hydration couldn’t possibly be that critical.
 Otherwise, we’d all know about it.
 Right?
 Wrong!
 The past 20 years have taught me that much of the health information that we as humans most need is not very publicized or, if it does happen to make a media appearance, a campaign of propaganda is often initiated to cause us to believe otherwise.
 Many times this is done in the name of profit on behalf of the mega-wealthy, and usually to the detriment of the health of the individual and our environment.
 Or, the propaganda has been around for a lifetime and it’s really difficult to get folks to believe anything different.
 Prime examples include the myth that a high protein diet is optimal for everyone, as well as the idea that dairy is essential for healthy teeth and bones.
 (Funny, I remember learning the meaning of propaganda as a youngster and thinking, wow, we’re lucky there’s none of that going on in the U.S.!
 Were you ever that naive?)

 Dr. Zach Bush (zachbushmd.com), a triple board-certified physician, (whose vast, intricate knowledge of biological systems, coupled with his compassion & spirituality, gives him an approach to health like none I’ve ever witnessed) says that virtually all of us are chronically dehydrated.
 Pretty strong assertion, huh?
 At his clinic in Virginia, he offers a device called a Phase Angle that measures the ability of cells to hold an electrical charge, which translates into an individual’s hydration level.
 Dr. Bush says typically, a patient’s results fall between 3.5 and 7, (even those considered “healthy”) although the scale tops out at 10.
 His cancer patients have a tendency to show a result of 4.5 or less, and death can occur at about the 3.5 mark.
 And, apparently, improving your score on this test is not something that happens quickly.
 Several months of committed lifestyle changes may increase your score by only 1/2 point.
 In my mind, this brings the importance of proper daily hydration to the forefront!
 Does this Phase Angle test info change your thinking?